VenturaNotes/Knowledge/- Topics/dictionary (Python).md

 - In `dictionary.get(key, default_value)`
 	- `key`: Retrieve value the key holds
 	- `default_value`: Optional value to return if key not in dictionary.
 Otherwise, returns `None` by default

+### Common Subclasses
+- `collections.defaultdict`: Adds automatic default codes
+	- #question For a subclass within `dict`, why do you need to go to collections?
+	- #question Is collections considered a module?
+A library?
+- `collections.OrderedDict`: Keeps items in insertion order (before Python 3.7 made this default for `dict`)
+	- #question Is this subclass still used?
+- `collections.Counter`: Subclass for counting hashable objects
+	- #
+- `collections.ChainMap`: Groups multiple dictionaries together
+- `types.MappingProxyType`: A read-only view of a dictionary

 ## Source [^7]
 ### Dictionary Clear()